brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games1.webp">
 </p>

 The game we all got to live.
 Epidemics are popping around the globe.
-Your team fight to stop the spread and create a cure before there's a global pandemic.
+Your team fights to stop the spread and create a cure before there's a global pandemic.

 This was the first cooperative game I played, where you win or lose as a team.
 Each player has special abilities and you have a lot of flexibility in how to tackle gameplay.
 Three difficulties keep it interesting and challenging.
 It's a little complex the first time, but always fun and a proud moment if you win.